AI-Robotic-Waste-Collection/vision-guided-robotic-arm/README.md

 └── README.md
 ```

-## Computer Vision System
+## Computer Vision

-The computer vision subsystem uses a custom-trained YOLO model to detect the target waste object.
+The computer vision part is responsible for understanding what the camera sees.

-The detection system:
+The system:

-1. Captures frames from the camera.
+1. Captures video from the camera.
-2. Runs YOLO object detection.
+2. Uses the trained YOLO model to look for the target waste object.
-3. Selects the strongest detected target.
+3. Finds the center of the detected object.
-4. Calculates the object's center position.
-5. Determines which cell of the 3 × 3 reachable grid contains the object.
+4. Checks which section of the working area contains the object.
-6. Waits for the detection to remain stable.
+5. Waits for the detection to remain stable.
+6. Converts the position into a grid command.
-7. Sends the grid command to the ESP32.
+7. Sends the command to the ESP32.
-8. Waits for the robot to complete its movement.
+8. Waits for the robotic system to complete its movement.

-The main computer vision program is `computer-vision/trash_detection.py`.
+The main program is:

+`computer-vision/trash_detection.py`

-The trained model is `computer-vision/best.pt`.
+The trained YOLO model is:

+`computer-vision/best.pt`

-## 3 × 3 Position Grid
+## 3 × 3 Working Area

-The reachable working area is divided into nine logical positions:
+To make communication between the vision system and the robotic arm simpler, the reachable area is divided into nine sections:

 ```text
 L1 | C1 | R1